startxfr/sxapi-core/docs/core/session.md

 ## Configuration

-To enable this component in you API, you must add a `"session"` property in the main section of your [configuration file](../guides/2.Configure.md), The coresponding value should be an object with [configuration parameters](#config- parameters).<br>
+To enable this component in you API, you must add a `session` property in the main section of your [configuration file](../guides/2.Configure.md), The coresponding value should be an object with [configuration parameters](#config-parameters).<br>
-If `"session"` property is not defined, or set to false (`"session" : false`), no session context will be defined and your API will be stateless unless your resources used a buildin mecanism for user context persistance.
+If `session` property is not defined, or set to false (`"session" : false`), no session context will be defined and your API will be stateless unless your resources used a buildin mecanism for user context persistance.